‘Developing people and organisations: through partnership, supporting research capacity development’

 Our kidney health programme works with local primary and secondary care practitioners and commissioners to improve the identification and management of people with kidney problems, as well as reducing the risk of cardiovascular disease.

-Our organising healthcare programme works on a range of local and national projects related to extending access to primary care services, as well as other work relating to the devolution of health and social care funding to Greater Manchester.
+Our organising healthcare programme works on a range of projects related to extending access, workforce and integration in primary care services across the Greater Manchester region.

 Our stroke programme focuses on life after stroke and developing services which look after the whole person to avoid fragmented, uncoordinated care episodes that deal with one problem at a time.